DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Proposed Method

-Traditional diffusion-based generative models, such as DDPMs~\cite{DDPM}, generate samples through iterative denoising from a Gaussian prior, requiring hundreds of steps to gradually turn the noise distribution into the target data.
+Traditional diffusion-based generative models, such as DDPMs~\cite{DDPM}, generate samples through iterative denoising from a Gaussian prior, requiring hundreds of steps to gradually turn noise into the target data.
 However, such approaches are highly dependent on noise schedules and can be slow in sampling.
-Rectified Flow Matching~(RFM)~\cite{flowsep,audiobox}, on the other hand, addresses the issue of slow sampling and increases stability by learning a continuous flow between noise and data distributions.
+RFM~\cite{liuflow}, on the other hand, addresses the sampling issue and increases stability by learning a continuous flow between noise and data distributions, as demonstrated in audio related tasks~\cite{flowsep,audiobox}.

 Unlike DDPMs that operate on discrete time steps $t \in \{0, 1, ..., N\}$, RFM models introduce a continuous flow variable $\lambda \in [0, 1]$ that smoothly interpolates between Gaussian noise $\boldsymbol{z}_0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and the target data representation $\boldsymbol{z}_1$.
-By replacing discrete time steps with a continuous flow parameter $\lambda$, RFM enables smooth noise-to-data interpolation and a stable, schedule-free training objective based on a constant velocity field.
+By replacing discrete time steps with a continuous flow parameter $\lambda$, RFM enables smooth noise-to-data interpolation and a stable, schedule-free training objective based on a constant velocity field $\boldsymbol{v}$.
 The noisy data $\boldsymbol{z}_\lambda$ at the flow parameter of $\lambda$ is defined by a linear equation:

 where $\beta = (1-\sigma)$ is a small positive constant (e.g., $\sigma = 1 \times 10^{-5}$) introduced to avoid degeneracy and to improve numerical stability.
 This formulation allows the model to define a continuous transformation path between the noise and the target.